kellymarjorie/ProjectEuler/README.md

 # ProjectEuler

-Solutions for the Project Euler problems.
+Solutions for the Project Euler problems in Javascript.